Looking for a few quick and easy gift ideas? These last minute herbal DIY gifts are sure to please. Save time and money while your creativity shines.

 Salves and Ointments

-Salves and oinments made from local herbs are powerful medicinals that nourish the body.
-Here’s a few basic ones for a Wellness Gift Basket.
-Each salve can be made in about 15 minutes, if you’ve already got herb infused oils to work with.
-If not, add an hour of herb steeping time to efforts.
-You can make a lot of these in one session, so don’t feel overwhelmed.
+Salves and ointments made from local herbs are powerful medicinals that nourish the body.
+Here are a few basic ones to put together for a Wellness Gift Basket.
+Each salve can be made in about 15 minutes if you’ve already got herb-infused oils to work with.
+If not, add an hour of herb steeping time to your efforts.
+You can make a lot of these in a one-hour long session, so don’t feel overwhelmed.

 Lip Balms and Moisturizers

 Herbal beverages increase our sense of Joy and wellbeing.
-The Mead takes a little longer to execute.
+The Mead recipe takes a little longer to execute and should be started now for gift giving in the summer.
 I like to leave mine for 6 to 9 months after bottling before we open it.
-But it’s worth the wait, with a rich, complex honey flavour.
+But it’s worth the wait, with a rich, complex honey flavor.
 The elderberry means that this is antiviral, immune boosting, and anti-inflammatory, too.
 Mead makes an especially lovely DIY gift.

 Herb Infused Vinegar

-While herb infused vinegars can take a while to steep, they can be bottled and given with the herb still in them, within a week after bottling.
+While herb-infused vinegar can take a while to steep, they can be bottled and given with the herb still in them, within a week after bottling.
 The colour change in the vinegar begins immediately and gets more pronounced with time.
-Herbal vinegars are used as an ingredient in salad dressings, sauces, and marinades.
-Plus herbal vinegars are incredibly health giving.
+Herbal vinegar can be used as an ingredient in salad dressings, sauces, and marinades.
+Plus herbal vinegars are incredibly health-giving.

 Herb Infused Oil

 Garlic oil, rosemary oil, hot pepper oil, basil and dill infused oils are prized culinary oils.
-They are so popular that high end stores offer these infused oils in small bottles at a premium price.
-The problem is they all carry the same flavours of oils.
+They are so popular that high-end stores offer these infused oils in small bottles at a premium price.
+The problem is they all carry the same flavors of oils.
 When you make your own you can off your list herbed oils that are unique.

 Herb and Spice Blends